Koishiwara ware Koishiwara yaki

 - 6. Clay kneading

 The grains of the potter’s clay are homogenized and the moisture concentration is equalized as all air bubbles are completely removed from inside the potter’s clay.

-Casting is carried out using a potter's wheel.
-Electric potter's wheels are used today, and casting is carried out while adjusting the spinning speed with the lever.
-This is performed using techniques such as stretching the potter's clay into a cylindrical shape and kneading by piling it on top, or pulling the potter's clay by string after it has been cast.
+- 7. Shaping Shaping is carried out using a potter's wheel.
+Electric potter's wheels are used today, and shaping is carried out while adjusting the spinning speed with the lever.
+This is performed using techniques such as stretching the potter's clay into a cylindrical shape and kneading by piling it on top, or pulling the potter's clay by string after it has been shaped.

-The clay that was cast on the potter's wheel is dried in the sunlight.
+- 8. Semi-drying The clay that has been shaped on the potter's wheel is dried in the sunlight.

 The dried clay is patterned using different tools or fingers.

 Various patterns and details are applied using a kanna (Japanese plane) or techniques like brush marking, comb marking, and finger drawing.

-- 10. Planing The ceramic pieces are coated with engobe (clay slip coating) are planed or scraped with a bent iron plane while rotating on a potter's wheel.
+- 10. Planing The ceramic pieces are coated with engobe (clay slip) and are planed or scraped with a bent iron plane while rotating on a potter's wheel.
 This is how various patterns are applied.
-This technique is carried out at the same time as decoration.

 A glaze produced by mixing locally gathered straw ashes, wood ashes, and fieldspar is applied.